ohharsen/cse110-w21-group34/admin/meetings/1-21-21_GroupUpdates.md

   - Stay tuned on Slack for meeting notifications

 b.
 Thursdays @ 2:00pm
-  - Still reserved (will still be meeting on 1/28/21 for early design brainstorming)
+  - Still reserved (will be meeting on 1/28/21 for early design brainstorming)
   - Workloads may eventually accumulate; Thursdays hence give us more time to collaborate when necessary

 c.
 Fridays w/ Chad @ 4:00pm